 Communication is usually what sets apart HMI systems.
 The CMore Micro EA3-T4CL has 3 built in ports for communication to your control system and 1 port dedicated for programming the unit.

-The above diagram will show you the the ports and pinouts for the HMI.
+The above diagram will show you the ports and pinouts for the HMI.
 Please refer to the manuals listed below for the exact cable for your automation equipment.

 The following table will show you the communication drivers that have been written for the EA3 Series of C-More Micro Panels.
-Generic protocols like Modbus TCP and Modbus RTU can be used on numerous automation product.
+Generic protocols like Modbus TCP and Modbus RTU can be used on numerous automation products.

 C-More Micro EA3 Series PLC Drivers